Call FastMCP servers from the Anthropic API

 environment variable.
 Consult the Anthropic SDK documentation for more information.

 with the actual URL of your server.
-In addition, we use /sse
+In addition, we use /mcp/

-as the endpoint because we deployed an SSE server with the default path; you may need to use a different endpoint if you customized your server’s deployment.
+as the endpoint because we deployed a streamable-HTTP server with the default path; you may need to use a different endpoint if you customized your server’s deployment.
 At this time you must also include the extra_headers

 parameter with the anthropic-beta